 BOARD MEMBERS

-Anthony Girard – President
+Anthony Girard – President, Treasurer

 Anthony has lived in the Brattleboro area since 1998 with a brief foray to North Carolina.
 With a passion for sustainability, he co-founded Higley Hill Farm in Wilmington while serving as Carpenter, Daily Operations Manager and Director of Facilities at the Brattleboro Retreat from 2008-2015.
 His focus was on providing local organic food year-round, selling greens and other vegetables at the Brattleboro Winter and Summer Farmers Markets, and creating safe, healing, and holistic built environments for patients at the Retreat.
 Anthony moved on to Vice President at GPI Construction where he focuses on Social Services, Education, and Healthcare construction, managing the Great River Terrace project for the WWHT, the new Groundworks Collaborative Drop In Center, and managing work at the Brattleboro Retreat and Southwestern Vermont Health Care facilities in addition to many others.
 He enjoys sailing, cross-country skiing, and all things outdoors.